subeeshvasu/hbp-DL-seg-codes/documentation/TransferLearningBasedSegmentationWorkflow.md

 ## Example application

 To demonstrate the effectiveness of this approach, example results for the task of brain vasculature segmentation is shown next.
-The target images (data from Ludovico Silvestri's European Laboratory for Non-linear Spectroscopy (LENS)) used in this experiment was captured under a different condition as compared to the source data (captured under ideal conditions as deacribed in this [paper](https://www.nature.com/articles/s41598-018-30533-3)).
+The target images (data from Ludovico Silvestri's European Laboratory for Non-linear Spectroscopy (LENS)) used in this experiment was captured under a different condition as compared to the source data (captured under ideal conditions as described in this [paper](https://www.nature.com/articles/s41598-018-30533-3)).
 Sample images from the dataset is shown below.

 + Source domain image